 Some of the most promising platforms for quantum computing and quantum sensing rely on the ability to control the motion and quantum states of atoms or small molecules.
 A critical tool is optical cycling, a process in which atoms/molecules rapidly and repeatedly absorb photons and then decay back to their initial energy levels.
 With optical cycling, scientists can use light to control the movement of molecules and to probe the fragile quantum mechanical effects that form the heart of modern quantum information processing.

+One of our lab's central goals is to identify new polyatomic molecules that can support optical cycling and laser cooling, including molecules containing multiple optical cycling centers such as CaCCYb.
 We expect these molecules to exhibit fascinating quantum phenomena, like entanglement and super-/sub-radiance.
 In addition, by placing an OCC at one end of a molecule and a deformed nucleus (like Ta or W) at the other, we may be able to sympathetically cool complex nuclei with outstanding sensitivity to fundamental symmetry violations.

 There are many different ways that students can get involved in answering these research questions: from building instrumentation to analyzing data, simulating molecular spectra, performing "first principles" quantum chemical calculations, and preparing reagents that are used in gas-phase reactions.
 Students in this lab will get to see how exciting it is to be involved in all different aspects of an experiment and its associated theoretical interpretation.